springload/react-accessible-headings/README.md

 ### `LevelContext` context

 The raw React Context.
 Note that the value may be `undefined` in which case you should infer a level of `1`.
 No clamping of valid ranges of values occurs.

-## Unusual Feature: Detecting skipped headings

-`react-accessible-headings` tries to encourage correct heading levels by polling the DOM for accessibility errors.

-**This only occurs during Development mode, not in Production**.

-There are two types of errors that are checked

-1. Whether there are skipped heading levels.
-Ie, `<h1>` followed by an `<h3>`;
-2. Whether there are multiple `<h1>`s in the page (there should only be a single `<h1>`).

-An exception will be thrown if any of these errors occur.

-Testing in [Axe](https://www.deque.com/axe/) will also reveal this type of error.

-The reason this was implemented by polling the DOM, rather than analysing the React VDOM (or something), is because only the real DOM knows the actual heading levels that screen readers will use for accessibility reasons.
-Pages could include headings outside of React apps that affect the heading level, so this library needs to poll the real DOM, but only in Development mode.

 ## Further reading